Illinois Court Records

 What happens when you get a DUI for the First Time in Illinois?

-Under Section §11-501 of the Vehicle Code, the officer will impose administrative (license-related) penalties by issuing a Uniform Traffic Ticket.
-Then the officer will file the ticket with the County Circuit Clerk and seek an arrest warrant or a summons for the offender.
-The offender will be required to appear in court where if found guilty, the court may impose stiffer criminal penalties in addition to administrative sanctions.
-Usually, a first-time offender will be charged with a Class A misdemeanor.
+Under Section §11-501 of the Vehicle Code, the officer may impose administrative (license-related) penalties by issuing a Uniform Traffic Ticket.
+Next, the officer may file the ticket with the County Circuit Clerk and seek an arrest warrant or a summons for the offender.
+The offender may be required to appear in court where if found guilty, the court may impose stiffer criminal penalties in addition to administrative sanctions.
+Usually, first-time offenders are charged with a Class A misdemeanor.
 A Class A misdemeanor is the highest and most severe class of misdemeanors in Illinois.
-If found guilty, under Section § 11-501 of the Vehicle Code, the court will impose:
+If found guilty, under Section § 11-501 of the Vehicle Code, the court may impose:

 How likely is Jail Time after a First DUI in Illinois?